Mining Intelligence and News

 Summary:

-The Marathon deposit is one of several mafic to ultramafic intrusive bodies in the Mid-continent Rift System that host significant copper, nickel or Platinum Group Metals sulphide mineralization.
-These intrusions include the Yellow Dog peridotite (Eagle Deposit), the Tamarack Deposit, the Current Lake Intrusive Complex (Thunder Bay North Deposit), and the numerous intrusions located along the base of the Duluth Complex.
+The Marathon deposit is one of several mafic to ultramafic intrusive bodies in the mid-continent rift systems (MRS) that host significant copper, nickel or PGM sulphide mineralization.
+These intrusions are the Yellow Dog peridotite (Eagle deposit), the Tamarack Intrusive Complex (Tamarack deposit), the Current Lake Intrusive Complex (Thunder Bay North deposit), and the numerous intrusions located along the base of the Duluth Complex.

-The Marathon deposit consists of several large, thick and continuous zones of disseminated sulphide mineralization hosted within the Two Duck Lake Gabbro.
-The mineralized zones occur as shallow dipping sub-parallel lenses that follow the basal gabbro contact and are labeled as footwall, main, hanging wall zones and the W-Horizon.
+The Marathon deposit consists of several large, thick, and continuous zones of disseminated sulphide mineralization hosted within the TDL gabbro.
+The mineralized zones occur as shallow-dipping sub-parallel lenses that follow the basal gabbro contact and are labelled as footwall, main, and hangingwall zones, and the W-Horizon.
 The Main Zone is the thickest and most continuous zone.
-For 418 drill hole intersections with mineralized intervals greater than 4 m thick, the average thickness is 42 m, and the maximum is 205 m.
+For 393 drill hole intersections with mineralized intervals >4 m thick, the average thickness is 42.8 m and the maximum thickness is 205.1 m.

-The relative proportions of pyrrhotite and chalcopyrite vary significantly across the Marathon deposit; however, in general, the sulphide assemblage changes gradually up section from the base to the top of mineralized zones.
-Sulphides at the base of the Two Duck Lake Gabbro consist predominantly of pyrrhotite and minor chalcopyrite but the relative proportion of chalcopyrite increases up section to nearly 100% chalcopyrite near the top.
-In the W-Horizon, sulphides consist mainly of chalcopyrite and bornite and minor to trace amounts of pentlandite, cobaltite, pyrite and pyrrhotite.
-In general, the variations in the chalcopyrite to pyrrhotite ratio across the deposit, and from bottom to top of the deposit, correlates with variations in the copper/palladium ratio, with the highest concentrations of palladium occurring in samples with copper-rich sulphide assemblages.
+The relative proportions of pyrrhotite and chalcopyrite vary significantly across the Marathon deposit.
+In general, the sulphide assemblage changes gradually up the section from the base to the top of mineralized zones.
+Sulphides at the base of the TDL gabbro consist predominantly of pyrrhotite and minor chalcopyrite.
+The relative proportion of chalcopyrite increases up section to nearly 100% chalcopyrite near the top.
+In the W-Horizon, sulphides consist mainly of chalcopyrite and bornite and minor to trace amounts of pentlandite, cobaltite, pyrite, and pyrrhotite.

 Reserves